filipok/django-transverbis-blog/README.rst

     url(r'^accounts/login/$', login, name='login'),
     url(r'^accounts/logout/$', logout, {'next_page': '/'}, name='logout'),

-Note: the login part is currently not used, but you can add always a login button on your page.
+Note: the login part is currently not used, but you can add a login button on your page.
 Also, currently you get a 404 error if you use this custom login page instead of Django's.

 Also ensure you have the following imports in your ``urls.py``::